 NDZs prohibit discharge of both treated and untreated sewage from vessels.
 Within NDZ boundaries, vessel operators are required to keep their sewage discharges onboard for disposal at sea (beyond three miles from shore) or onshore at a pump-out facility.

-Participate in a beach, river, or stream cleanup event in your area and make a difference!
-By removing trash and other debris from around your local waterway, you are helping to keep your water clean and safe from pollution!
-Cleanup events are often held throughout the year by local environmental groups, municipalities or state and federal agencies.
-Contact your state or local Parks and Recreation Department or environmental organizations such as the Ocean Conservancy for information about beach cleanups in your area.
-And, if you don’t see a cleanup scheduled in your area, you can always organize your own!
+Participating in a beach clean-up event is an easy way to make a difference by removing trash and other debris that can end up polluting the water.
+Many states have Adopt-A-Beach programs whose focus is on keeping beaches clean.
+Clean-up events are often held throughout the year by local environmental groups, municipalities or state and federal agencies.
+Contact your state or local Parks and Recreation Department or environmental organizations such as the Ocean Conservancy for information about beach clean-ups.
+And, if you don’t see a cleanup scheduled, you can always organize your own!